- Class: Reptilia (Reptiles)

 The diet consists of wild pigs, deer, birds, turtles, capybaras, caimans, and even jaguars.
 They are not very active hunters but instead use a “watch and wait” approach as their prey swims by or comes to the water to drink.

-Like its boa brethren, the anaconda kills its prey by coiling its muscular body around the creature and squeezing until the animal can no longer breathe.
+Like its boa brethren, the anaconda kills its prey by coiling its muscular body around the creature and squeezing until the prey can no longer breathe.
 Jaws attached by stretchy ligaments allow the snake to swallow its prey whole.
 The anaconda often takes its meal into the water, where perhaps the buoyancy helps maneuver the food to the proper position for swallowing.
 Anacondas can go weeks or months without eating following a big meal.

 Having a ball!
 Anaconda courtship often lasts several weeks during the spring season.
 The female is thought to leave a scent trail to attract a male, but she may also produce some sort of airborne chemical signal.
-Researchers have observed that adult female anacondas do not move around much during the breeding season, yet males seem to flock to them from all directions.
+Biologists have observed that adult female anacondas do not move around much during the breeding season, yet males seem to flock to them from all directions.
 The males constantly taste the air with their tongue to pick up a female’s scent messages.

 Surprisingly, anacondas sometimes cluster in a breeding ball that may have 2 to 12 males coiled around one female—and they may stay like this for up to 4 weeks!
 This breeding ball appears to be a slow-motion wrestling match among the males for an opportunity to mate.
 Does the strongest male win?
 Not necessarily!
 Adult females are much larger and stronger and may choose which male (or males) they prefer.
 Courtship frequently takes place in water.